Receives “Best performing project” Award 2021 from United Nation’s IFAD

 The awarded projects will gain visibility and recognition throughout IFAD and its network of partners.
 The awards aim to establish that the Indigenous peoples hold valuable knowledge and traditions that provide solutions to major challenges.
 Their exclusion and marginalization threatens the central tenet of the 2030 Agenda – to leave no one behind.

-The film “Sacred Futures-The NESFAS Story” will be premiered on the NESFAS YouTube channel (@NESFASchannel) at 3:00PM IST on Wednesday (February 16, 2021)
+The film “Sacred Futures- The NESFAS Story” was premiered on the NESFAS channel (NESFASchannel) at 10:00 AM IST on Wednesday (February 16, 2021).